The Prompt Makes the Person(a): A Systematic Evaluation of Sociodemographic Persona Prompting for Large Language Models: Experimental Setup

 \subsubsection{Closed-Ended Evaluation}

-In contrast to the open-ended tasks, variation across demographic groups in the closed-ended alignment task is not only acceptable but expected.
+In contrast to the open-ended tasks, variation across demographic groups in the closed-ended Survey Response task is not only acceptable but expected.
 For this task, differences between groups should reflect empirically grounded variations in opinions.

-In line with~\citet{santurkar2023whose}, we extract the log probabilities of the models' answers to the subjective questions and convert them to answer distributions that can be compared to human answer distributions of the same question.
-To measure alignment with a particular demographic identity, similar to previous work~\cite{suh2025languagemodelfinetuningscaled}, we use \textbf{average Wasserstein distance} between the model's distribution and human distributions, where lower values indicate better alignment.
-Additionally, we also report \textbf{majority option match}, where we compute the option with the highest probability and compute the match of this single option between models and humans.
-Unlike Wasserstein distance, here higher values indicate better alignment.\footnote{Note that the majority option match is similar to, but not the exact same as, average accuracy over the 100 questions, since not all questions have the same answer options.} To establish a baseline for the OpinionsQA metrics, we compute the alignment between humans and random answers for both distribution match and majority option match.
-We also conduct a robustness check by comparing the answer distributions obtained from the LLM log probabilities and answer distributions obtained from multiple runs in Appendix~\ref{app:val_logprobs}.
+\paragraph{Opinion Distance.} Following~\citet{santurkar2023whose}, we extract the log probabilities of the models' answers to survey questions and convert them to answer distributions that can be compared to human answer distributions for the same question.
+We compute distributions separately for each demographic group and prompt type, and quantify opinion distance using the \textbf{average Wasserstein distance} between model and human distributions, where lower values indicate lower opinion distance (i.e., better distributional alignment) ~\citep{suh2025languagemodelfinetuningscaled}.
+As a baseline, we compute the opinion distance between humans and random answers.
+We also conduct a robustness check by comparing answer distributions from LLM log probabilities with those from verbalized LLM responses across multiple runs in Appendix~\ref{app:val_logprobs}.